 Investments - Where quoted prices are available in an active market, securities are classified within Level 1 of the valuation hierarchy.
-Level 1 securities include common and certain preferred stock holdings, agency securities, and certain other products, such as corporate bonds and mutual funds.
+Level 1 securities include common stock holdings, exchange traded funds, real estate investment trusts and corporate bonds.
 If quoted market prices are not available, the fair values are estimated by using pricing models, quoted prices of securities with similar characteristics, or discounted cash flows and are classified within Level 2 of the valuation hierarchy.
 Securities without readily available market data are classified as Level 3.